Health, Taste and Tradition

 Nutrition Information

 Bonito tuna is an essential component of the Mediterranean diet.
 It is characterized by an exquisite flavor and softer texture than other tuna.
-The tuna belly is considered by many connoisseurs the most tender and delicious part.
+The tuna belly is considered the most tender and delicious part by many connoisseurs.

 Bonito tuna is also a great source of Omega-3 and linoleic acid, both essential in the prevention of cardiovascular disease.
 When packed in olive oil, bonito tuna retains all of its flavor, with the added bonus of providing a healthy intake of cholesterol-reducing virgin olive oil.